BeanieODM/beanie/docs/tutorial/relations.md

 The `original_field` parameter is required for the back link field.

 Back links support all the operations that normal links support, but are virtual.
-This means that when searching the database, you will need to include `fetch_links=True` (see [Finding documents](find.md)), or you will recieve an empty 'BackLink' virtual object.
+This means that when searching the database, you will need to include `fetch_links=True` (see [Finding documents](find.md)), or you will receive an empty 'BackLink' virtual object.
 It is not possible to `fetch()` this virtual link after the initial search.

 ## Limitations

-- Find operations with the `fetch_links` parameter can not be used in the chaning with `delete` and `update` methods.
+- Find operations with the `fetch_links` parameter can not be used in the chaining with `delete` and `update` methods.